phong7/idea-120-responses-phong7/README.md

 # idea-120-responses-phong7

-This is Week 2's poem response to Murray's reading.
+This is Week 2's repository poem response to Murray's reading.